chaplinjs/chaplin/README.md

 ## `mediator` and Publish/Subscribe

-In this sample application we’re using RequireJS to load all dependencies of a JavaScript file.
+In this sample application we’re using RequireJS (AMD modules) to load all dependencies of a JavaScript file on demand.
+However, the core libraries this application relies upon are not loaded using RequireJS, they are loaded with normal `script` elements synchronously.
+You might want to [wrap](https://github.com/geddesign/wrap.js) jQuery, Backbone, Underscore and Handlebars as RequireJS modules to get the full AMD experience.

 While a script might load another object it depends upon or a class (constructor) it inherits from, it normally does not have access to the actual instances.
 Most objects are encapsulated and not publicly accessible.

 Modules communicate and share data using the `mediator`.
-That’s a simple object with some properties:
+That’s just a simple object with some properties:

 <dl>
   <dt>`user`</dt>